kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

 ### Introduction

-The provided code (`the1.c`) is designed for individual image processing.
+The provided code (`the1.c`) is designed for basic image processing.
 It includes functions to manipulate pixel values in a 2D array representing an image.

 ### Code Overview